 Overview of the Retention Toolkit

-Research indicates that remaining in substance use disorder (SUD) treatment for at least 90 days has a direct correlation with positive outcomes, including a reduction in substance use and criminal justice involvement.
-Longer involvement in treatment also increases the likelihood of employment, increased earnings and housing stability.
+Research indicates that remaining in substance use disorder (SUD) treatment for at least 90 days is directly correlated with positive outcomes, including a reduction in substance use and criminal justice involvement, increased likelihood of employment, increased earnings, and housing stability.

-As partners in Governor Jay Inslee’s Results Washington, the Washington State Department of Social and Health Service's Division of Behavioral Health & Recovery (DBHR) is committed to working with Behavioral Health Organizations (BHOs) and their providers to improve outpatient substance use disorder treatment retention in support of the Results Washington Goal 4: Healthy and Safe Communities.
+As partners in Gov. Jay Inslee’s Results Washington, the Washington State Division of Behavioral Health and Recovery (now part of Health Care Authority) is committed to working with behavioral health organizations (BHOs) and their providers to improve outpatient substance use disorder treatment retention in support of the Results Washington Goal 4: Healthy and Safe Communities.
+DBHR's goal was to increase the percentage of clients retained in outpatient substance use disorder treatment for at least 90 days from 67% to 70.7% in adult programs and 71% to 73.8% in adolescent programs by July 2017.

-One effort on the part of DBHR to support this goal has been partnering with the University of Washington’s Alcohol and Drug Abuse Institute (ADAI) in creating this interactive toolkit of strategies to improve engagement and retention in outpatient settings.
-The toolkit is intended to be easy to use, and includes resources that individual providers, other staff who interact with clients, or entire organizations may select as most appropriate for their needs.
+One effort on the part of DBHR to support this goal has been partnering with the University of Washington’s Addictions, Drug & Alcohol Institute (ADAI) in this interactive toolkit of strategies to improve engagement and retention in outpatient settings.
+The toolkit is intended to be easy to use, and includes resources that individual providers, other staff who interact with clients, or entire organizations may use to improve client retention in treatment.

 The 2014 DBHR Provider Survey